November 13, 2022

 Plant Talk 15 Plants, Fermentation and Fungi

 The Asteraceae is one of the few families still blooming in profusion.
 Some examples blooming in Western North Carolina currently are included below.
-Killing frost may come in the next couple weeks but we are already a few days past our average date!
+Killing frost has come and gone though it has been relatively warm subsequently.
+This is now all ending on the tail end of Hurricane Nicole.

 Food Ready for Harvest

-Most of all the Winter Squashes and tender Root crops such as Sweet Potatoes (Ipomoea batatas), Turmeric (Curcuma longa) and Yacon (Smallanthus sonchifolius) are getting dug up and brought in.
-This will be the same for Dahlia’s soon which most people think of as ornamentals.
+Most of all the Winter Squashes and tender Root crops such as Sweet Potatoes (Ipomoea batatas), Turmeric (Curcuma longa) and Yacon (Smallanthus sonchifolius) are freshly harvested and brought in for the winter.
+Though some friends are starting to overwinter Turmeric well mulched outside in our traditional Zone 6b!
+This will be the same for Dahlia’s soon which most people think of as tender ornamentals.
 However, some have potential food/medicine value as well for instance with D. coccinea among other species (Lim, 2014; Whitley, 1985).
 A lot of research has been done on the use of Dahlia flowers in commercial food preparations due to various compounds as well (Espejel et al., 2019; Mulík & Ozuna, 2020; Pires et al., 2018).

 Many wild and cultivated fruits are available for harvest.
-Some of these include Apples (Malus spp.), Autumn Olive (Elaeagnus umbellata), Hawthorns (Crataegus spp.), Pears (Pyrus spp.), Persimmon (Diospyros spp.), Viburnum spp., Rowans (Sorbus spp.) and Tomatoes (Solanum lycopersicon).
+Some of these include Apples (Malus spp.), Autumn Olive (Elaeagnus umbellata), Hawthorns (Crataegus spp.), Pears (Pyrus spp.), Persimmon (Diospyros spp.), Viburnum spp., Rose (Rosa spp.), Rowans (Sorbus spp.)
 Acorns from Oaks (Quercus spp.) are also available along with nuts from Hickories (Carya spp.) and Walnuts (Juglans spp.).

 The Fungal Plant Connection